VFUC/avea-cli/README.md

 <br>
 or if you're feeling fancy you can
-- Copy it to `/usr/local/bin` to be able to run it everywhere :
+- Link the binary to `/usr/local/bin` to be able to run it everywhere (replace the link with the path to the compiled binary):

-	`$ sudo cp avea /usr/local/bin/`
+	`$ sudo cp [link/to/compiled/avea] /usr/local/bin/`

 <br>